spryker/spryker-docs/docs/scos/dev/architecture/programming-concepts.md

 ## Transfer object

-To manage data transfer between the front-end and the Commerce OS applications, and between module-to-module communication, we use *Data Transfer Objects* (or Transfer Objects).
+To manage data transfer between the frontend and the Commerce OS applications, and between module-to-module communication, we use *Data Transfer Objects* (or Transfer Objects).
 A Transfer Object in Spryker is an object with getters, setters, and helper functions to make data transfers clear and simple to use.

 Transfer Objects are defined as XML files.
 Every module can define its own Transfer Objects or extend Transfer Objects from other modules when a dependency to that data is needed.
 The XML files are merged and transformed into auto-generated PHP objects.

-Transfer Objects are a great way to represent data contracts between the Commerce OS and front-end applications.
+Transfer Objects are a great way to represent data contracts between the Commerce OS and frontend applications.
 It also represents data contracts between different modules.
 When any data is needed from a module, it is clear what structure the data has and how to properly use it.

-As both the Commerce OS and the front-end application should know about the structure of the Transfer Objects, they are located on the Shared application layer.
+As both the Commerce OS and the frontend application should know about the structure of the Transfer Objects, they are located on the Shared application layer.
 Every module can have one or more Transfer Objects.

 ## Code structure